indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 amazon_links: true
 ---

-If you ask three persons to describe DevOps, you'll get four different answers.
+If you ask three people to describe DevOps, you'll get four different answers.
 Sometimes, developers doing operations work is branded as DevOps.
 Others say it's about automation of infrastructure and deployments.
 Occasionally, you can see that DevOps is a modern title for sysadmins.